SuperSonicHub1/stlc-splash/slides.md

 --

 All software is written in programming languages.
-If we can design better programming languages, perhaps we can make it easier to write software! <!-- .element: class="fragment" -->
+If we can design better programming languages, perhaps we can make it easier to write software!

-- Writing more correct software <!-- .element: class="fragment" -->
+Writing more correct software <!-- .element: class="fragment" -->

-- Making software more accessible <!-- .element: class="fragment" -->
+Making software more accessible <!-- .element: class="fragment" -->

-- Solving challenging domain-specific problems <!-- .element: class="fragment" -->
+Solving challenging domain-specific problems <!-- .element: class="fragment" -->

-===
+--

 ## What *is* a programming language?